HITLER: GERMAN NAVY TO BRING ENGLAND TO HEEL

 Berlin, Germany November 29, 1939

-On this date in 1939, nearly three months after the Wehrmacht (German armed forces) overran neighboring Poland, launching World War II in Europe, German dictator Adolf Hitler issued Fuehrer Directive Number 9, the first of two directives on measures his country would have to take to render the British economy and infrastructure incapable of sustaining the war against Nazi Germany.
+On this date in 1939, nearly 3 months after the Wehrmacht (German armed forces) overran neighboring Poland, launching World War II in Europe, German dictator Adolf Hitler issued Fuehrer Directive Number 9, the first of 2 directives on measures his country would have to take to render the British economy and infrastructure incapable of sustaining the war against Nazi Germany.
 “In the war against the Western Powers, . . . the conquest of Britain is . . . the prerequisite for final victory,” Hitler wrote.
 “The most effective means to achieve this is to paralyze Britain’s economy through interrupting it at critical points.”
 Titled “Principles for the Conduct of the War against the Enemy’s Economy,” the focus of Directive Number 9 was, inter alia, on attacking British merchant and escort vessels, destroying port installations, and interdicting the sea lanes between Britain’s overseas empire and North America using aircraft, aerial-dropped magnetic mines (Luftminen in German), U‑boats, and S‑boats, or E‑boats as these fast torpedo boats were known to the Allies.

 The British and later their North American allies responded with naval and aerial convoy systems to protect the water lifeline to the British Isles in this Battle of the Atlantic.
-The second of Hitler’s directives, Number 23, “Conduct of the War Against the English War Economy,” issued on February 6, 1941, acknowledged that the measures taken during the preceding fourteen months had not so far had any “discernible” effect on British morale or their capacity to “resist.”
+The second of Hitler’s directives, Number 23, “Conduct of the War Against the English War Economy,” issued on February 6, 1941, acknowledged that the measures taken during the preceding 14 months had not so far had any “discernible” effect on British morale or their capacity to “resist.”
 Directive Number 23 doubled-down on destroying British shipping using the Kriegsmarine’s growing fleet of new Type VII U‑boats under the command of Rear Admiral Karl Doenitz.
 “The sinking of merchantmen is more important than [an] attack on enemy warships,” in Hitler’s estimation.
 “By reducing the available enemy tonnage, not only will the blockade, which is decisive to the war, be intensified, but enemy operations in Europe or Africa will be impeded.”

-With the prospect of moving substantial Luftwaffe units from the French Channel coast to the Eastern Front for Operation Barbarossa (June 1941), Germany’s planned liquidation of the Soviet Union in eight to ten weeks, Hitler thought it was possible to keep the British off balance by progressively stepping up submarine operations against merchant shipping in coordination with bombing the key centers of military aircraft production to both inflict the greatest possible damage and simulate the appearance of a German invasion of their isles, codenamed Operation Sea Lion, or Unternehmen Seeloewe in German.
+With the prospect of moving substantial Luftwaffe units from the French Channel coast to the Eastern Front for Operation Barbarossa (June 1941), Germany’s planned liquidation of the Soviet Union in 8 to 10 weeks, Hitler thought it was possible to keep the British off balance by progressively stepping up submarine operations against merchant shipping in coordination with bombing the key centers of military aircraft production to both inflict the greatest possible damage and simulate the appearance of a German invasion of their isles, codenamed Operation Sea Lion, or Unternehmen Seeloewe in German.
 (The one small-scale Sea Lion test exercise off Boulogne, southwest of Calais in German-occupied Northern France, conducted in good weather and good visibility, with no navigation hazards or enemy defenses to contend with, portended a dicey, even unsuccessful amphibious assault on Southern England.
 “An undeniable fiasco,” was how one German admiral characterized the dress rehearsal.)
 Thus, the period from 1940 to 1942 represented the best chance Germany had to win the Battle of the Atlantic: indeed, during this time frame 973 Allied ships were lost.
 And up through 1943 the Kriegsmarine, with as many as 100 U‑boats at sea at any time (January 1943), came terrifyingly close to winning the Battle of the Atlantic.

 German U-Boats and the Earliest Days of the Battle of the Atlantic